Wouter Duivesteijn

 Work-life rebalancing

-Soon* I will be on paternity leave.
-This means I will be out of the office for two months straight.
-Before and after the paternity leave, I will be on parental leave, every Friday.
-So, my working week will be Monday-Thursday, except during my paternity leave, when I am out of the office altogether.
-Please keep these things in mind when getting in touch.
+Every Friday, I am on parental leave.
+So, my working week will be Monday-Thursday; please keep this in mind when getting in touch.
 You may of course send me emails at any time you want, as long as we agree that I will not be reading them while I'm out of the office.

 Latest publications